 - Exercise, of course, can help you with weight loss.
 Losing just a few pounds can make a big difference in the amount of stress you place on your weight-bearing joints, like your hips and knees.

 - Studies have found that people who exercise are less likely to be depressed or feel anxious.
 There is a strong connection between depression and pain — chronic pain can lead to depression, and depression can worsen physical pain.

 - Exercise can help you manage stress and improve your sleep patterns.
 Getting a full night's sleep is especially important because arthritis symptoms often worsen when you are tired.
 With hip and knee arthritis, it can be helpful to sleep with a pillow under your knees or between your legs for comfort.

 Starting an Exercise Program

-Your doctor will talk to you about the types of exercises that would be best for you, depending on the severity of your arthritis.
-He or she may recommend a physical therapist to design an exercise program to meet your specific needs and safely get you moving again.
+Your doctor will talk to you about the types of exercises that would be best for you, depending on the location and severity of your arthritis.
+They may recommend a physical therapist to design an exercise program to meet your specific needs and safely get you moving again.